0limpi0/frontend-challenges/readme.md

 # Frontend Mentor Challenges

-> Listing some playful open-source's frontend challenges from  [Frontend Mentor](https://www.frontendmentor.io/) to test my Frontend Skills
+> Listing some playful open-source's frontend challenges from  [Frontend Mentor](https://www.frontendmentor.io/)

 The main objective of this repository is to showcase challenges accepted and done from [Frontend Mentor](https://www.frontendmentor.io/) in order to keep myself motivated and inspired to Supercharge my front-end skills by building real projects